Walavouchey/osu-wiki/wiki/Ranking_Criteria/en.md

   - **...between 4:15 and 5:00**, the lowest difficulty of each included game mode cannot be harder than an Insane.
   - **[Break times](/wiki/Beatmap/Break) may be combined with [drain time](/wiki/Beatmap/Drain_time) to meet the above thresholds.** For the highest difficulty, this is limited to at most 30 seconds of break time.
 This does not apply to difficulties with less than 30 seconds of drain time.
   - **osu!mania beatmaps are bound by a different set of drain time thresholds and other spread rules defined in the [osu!mania ranking criteria](/wiki/Ranking_Criteria/osu!mania).**

+### Guidelines

+- **The highest difficulty of a beatmap should correspond to the general feel of the song.** Easy/Normal difficulties can be used as a lone difficulty of a beatmap if their rhythms are not oversimplified.
+A Hard difficulty or beyond should be included otherwise.

+## Difficulty naming

+### Rules

 - **Difficulty names in a beatmap must be clearly progressive and accurately indicating of their respective difficulties, excluding:**
   - The highest difficulty of each game mode.
   - The highest difficulties of each game mode with a similar level of difficulty, applying only to Insane and Extra difficulties (e.g. the Insane difficulties of a ENHIIII set or the Extra difficulties of a ENHIIXXX set).
 - **A beatmap's custom difficulty naming must follow a common theme or pattern related to the song or difficulty and must not be misrepresentative.** A difficulty name is misrepresentative if it implies a different difficulty level (e.g. naming an "Expert" difficulty as "Normal").
 - **A difficulty's name must not solely consist of one or more usernames.** Words that happen to be usernames are acceptable within difficulty names as long as they relate to the song.
 - **A [beatmap host](/wiki/Beatmap/Beatmap_host) cannot indicate possession in a difficulty's name.** (e.g. Beatmap Host's Insane).
 Conflicts caused by beatmapping multiple songs with the same metadata and [collaborative difficulties](/wiki/Beatmap/Beatmap_collaborations) are the only exceptions.
 [Guest difficulties](/wiki/Beatmap/Guest_difficulty), however, may indicate possession with its creators' username or nickname.
-- **A [beatmap host](/wiki/Beatmap/Beatmap_host) must have beatmapped equal or more difficulties than any [guest difficulty](/wiki/Beatmap/Guest_difficulty) creator.** This is to provide credit where credit is due.
-[Collaborative difficulties](/wiki/Beatmap/Beatmap_collaborations) are only considered partial difficulties, and [drain time](/wiki/Beatmap/Drain_time) will be used to determine the amount of contribution when a guest has beatmapped significantly more than the host.
-- **A [beatmap host](/wiki/Beatmap/Beatmap_host) and [guest difficulty](/wiki/Beatmap/Guest_difficulty) creators can make changes to their respective difficulties as they wish.** If there is a disagreement between both, the beatmap host must delete the guest contribution upon request.
-If a guest difficulty creator cannot be contacted for a month, they will be assumed to agree with any changes.
-- **Beatmaps cannot contain significant portions of difficulties belonging to other users without their explicit involvement or permission.**

 ### Guidelines

-- **The highest difficulty of a beatmap should correspond to the general feel of the song.** Easy/Normal difficulties can be used as a lone difficulty of a beatmap if their rhythms are not oversimplified.
-A Hard difficulty or beyond should be included otherwise.
 - **Avoid incomprehensible username combinations to indicate possession of a [collaborative difficulty](/wiki/Beatmap/Beatmap_collaborations).** If it's unclear whose usernames are combined, simplification is recommended.
 - **Avoid difficulty names with descriptive elements not clearly related to a [guest difficulty](/wiki/Beatmap/Guest_difficulty) creator or a level of difficulty.** (e.g. Beatmap Creator's Tragic Love Extra)
 - **Usernames indicating possession of a [guest difficulty](/wiki/Beatmap/Guest_difficulty) should be consistent between multiple beatmaps.** Varying nicknames for one user makes interpreting who created a difficulty ambiguous or misleading.